bhstark2/latency/report.md

 In 2021, Apple announced a new privacy feature that would be available to subscribers of its premium service.
 This feature, called iCloud Private Relay, is similar to the VPN services discussed above but with a few differences.
 The key difference is that traffic is distributed across multiple tunnels and exits onto the Internet across multiple servers in a nearby location.
 This has the stated benefit of providing enhanced privacy, by removing the ability for someone eavesdropping at a single VPN server to have visibility of a user's complete traffic.

 Based upon the publicly available information, iCloud Private Relay will have a similar impact on latency to other VPNs.
 The selection of Cloudflare, Fastly and Akamai as partners to host the exit nodes (equivalent to VPN servers, where traffic exits to the internet) means that there will be many more VPN termination locations than most services.
 This will likely help reduce the latency penalty, but it certainly will not remove it.
 If appropriate client context is supplied when resolving DNS queries, it may resolve the issue of CDNs being unable to steer traffic to the most optimal server for the user.

+## Latency Contributions from Endpoints

+Additional latency sources exist within the application (such as cryptography setup), in the network stack, socket buffers, device drivers, hardware offloads, and within the network hardware itself.

+Although this report focuses on latency caused by communication over network links, it's important to recognize that both client devices and cloud servers can contribute as well.
+On the client side, a user's specific hardware and software (e.g., an older mobile phone running an out-of-date operating system) could cause perceived delays when interacting with modern applications that are optimized for a more powerful computing platform; significant buffering in video capture and encoding is one example.
+On the server side, the architecture of cloud applications can have a large impact on how slow they feel to end users; such effects are especially visible under heavy load (both expected, as can happen during a major sporting event or high-profile website launch, and unexpected, as can be caused by a denial of service attack) but can occur under normal circumstances, too (e.g., if a backend database goes offline).

 # Current and Future Technologies to improve latency performance